Union of Arab Banks

 Union of Arab Banks (UAB) is an organization responsible for fostering cooperation between Arab banks, developing of Arab financial business, and enhancing the financing role of Arab banks in the Arab World.
 The Union of Arab Banks was formed on March 13, 1974, during a meeting of an elite group of Arab banks and management leaders under the umbrella of the Arab Administrative Development Organization.
-The meeting reached a conclusion to establish an Arab organization working within the framework of the unions emanated from the Arab League.
+The meeting reached a conclusion to establish an Arab organization working within the framework of the unions emanated from the Arab League..

 The headquarters of the Union is located in the Central District of Beirut, Lebanon and has three major regional offices in Egypt, Sudan and Jordan.
 This besides a network of strategic relations with major banking and financial institutions in other Arab countries where the Union provides various types of services for domestic banking sectors.

 The ultimate objectives of UAB are to consolidate relations and foster cooperation between its members, to coordinate their activities, and to emphasize their Arab identity to secure common interests.
 This besides the development of the banking and financial sector in the Arab countries, and enhancing the role of the Arab banking and financial institutions in supporting the social and economic development in the Arab region.
 The Union is seeking to be the main and true support for the Arab common economic practice, and the corner stone in the process of building and developing banking cooperation for the benefit of economic, financial, and banking development in the Arab world.
-The current chairman of the union is Sheikh Mohamed El -Jarrah El- Sabbah.
+The current chairman of the Union of Arab Banks is Mr. Mohammed Mahmoud Ahmed El – Etreby.